Anita Bryant: Victory and defeat

 On June 7, 1977, Bryant's campaign led to a repeal of the anti-discrimination ordinance by a margin of 69 to 31 percent.
 However, the success of Bryant's campaign galvanized her opponents, and the gay community retaliated against her by forming the Coalition for Human Rights and the Miami Victory Campaign, who organized a boycott of orange juice.
 Gay bars all over North America stopped serving screwdrivers and replaced them with the "Anita Bryant Cocktail", which was made with vodka and apple juice.
-Also merchandise such as buttons, bumper stickers, and T-shirts with slogans such as "A day without human rights is like a day without sunshine" were sold to push the anti-discrimination movement further.
+Additionally, merchandise such as buttons, bumper stickers, and T-shirts with slogans like "A day without human rights is like a day without sunshine" were sold to push the anti-discrimination movement further.
 Sales and proceeds went to gay rights activists to help fund their fight against Bryant and her campaign.

 In 1977, Florida legislators approved a measure prohibiting gay adoption.
 The ban was overturned more than 30 years later when, on November 25, 2008, Miami-Dade Circuit Court Judge Cindy S. Lederman declared it unconstitutional.

-Bryant became one of the first persons to be publicly assaulted by being "pied" as a political act.
-During a television appearance in Iowa on October 14, 1977, Bryant was assaulted by a pie thrown at her by Thom L. Higgins (1950–1994).
-Bryant quipped "At least it's a fruit pie," making a pun on the derogatory slur of "fruit" for a gay man.
+On October 14, 1977, during a televised appearance in Des Moines, Iowa, she repeatedly said she "loves homosexuals, but hates their sin".
+During this appearance, Bryant became one of the first people to be publicly "pied" as part of a political protest.
+She had a pie thrown at her by Thom L. Higgins (1950–1994).
+Bryant quipped "At least it's a fruit pie", making a pun on the derogatory slur of "fruit" for a gay man and a reference to her work as a sponsor for fruit companies.
 While covered in pie after the assault, she began to pray to God to forgive the activist "for his deviant lifestyle" before bursting into tears as the cameras continued rolling.
 Bryant's husband said that he would not retaliate, but followed the protesters outside and threw a pie at them.
-By this time, gay activists ensured that the boycott on Florida orange juice had become more prominent and it was supported by many celebrities, including Paul Williams, Vincent Price (he joked in a television interview that Oscar Wilde's A Woman of No Importance referred to her), and Jane Fonda.
+By this time, gay activists ensured that the boycott on Florida orange juice had become more prominent and it was supported by many celebrities, including Jane Fonda, Paul Williams, and Vincent Price (he joked in a television interview that Oscar Wilde's A Woman of No Importance referred to her).
 Johnny Carson also made Bryant a regular target of ridicule in his nightly monologues.
 In 1978, Bryant and Bob Green told the story of their campaign in the book At Any Cost.
 The gay community continued to regard Bryant's name as synonymous with bigotry and homophobia.
-But at the same time, her name became a call to action for gay rights activists, and motivated many to picket her events, host anti-Bryant protests across the country, and increase attendance in and frequency of pride marches.
+However, at the same time, her name became a call to action for gay rights activists, and motivated many to picket her events, host anti-Bryant protests across the country, and increase attendance in and frequency of pride marches.